-Trump team floats tariffs
+Trump team floats a 10% tariff on imports

 Trump aides have signaled that Ross is likely to be a more influential player in trade negotiations than recent Commerce secretaries.
 Given that, the aides know his confirmation hearings are likely to include tough questioning -- from both Democrats and Republicans -- about Trump's trade-related campaign promises.

-"The way it was cast to me was that (Donald Trump) and Ross are all over it," said one source.
+"The way it was cast to me was that (Trump) and Ross are all over it," said one source.
 "It is serious."

 The second source was less certain about whether the tariff idea was serious or just part of a vigorous debate about policy options.
 But this source said the unpredictability of Trump and his team had the business interests nervous.